Program Information & Pricing

 Job Description for Seasonal Crew Member:

-Farm work week is Saturday to Wednesday.
-(No regularly scheduled work on Thursdays or Fridays.)
+Farm work week is Friday to Wednesday.
+(No regularly scheduled work on Thursdays.)

-Total hours worked May-Nov: 900-940 hrs full time aka 5 days/week for majority of season, 620-650 hrs part time aka 3 days/week for majority of season
+Total hours worked April-October: 900-940 hrs full time aka 5 days/week for majority of season, 620-650 hrs part time aka 3 days/week for majority of season

-Work begins late April/early May with minimal hours until the end of May: 2-3 days/week based on weather conditions; June-Oct 15th:3-5 days/week, rain or shine; Oct 15 through the end of November: 3-5 days/week but *only every other week*.
+Work begins mid April with limited hours until the end of May: 2-3 days/week based on weather conditions; June-Oct:3-5 days/week, rain or shine.

 Responsibilities include but not limited to: